palikar/blog-hugo-files/content/posts/pandas_notes.md

 ### Basic {#basic}

 **pandas** is a Python package providing fast, flexible, and expressive data structures designed to make working with "relational Heterogeneous data" or "labeled" data both easy and intuitive.
 It aims to be the fundamental high-level building block for doing practical, **real world** data analysis in Python.
-Additionally, it has the broader goal of becoming the most powerful and flexible open source data analysis / manipulation tool available in any language.
-It is already well on its way toward this goal. <br /> <br /> It's like a data-base-like objects to deal with your data.
+Additionally, it has the broader goal of becoming the most powerful and flexible open-source data analysis/manipulation tool available in any language.
+It is already well on its way toward this goal. <br /> <br /> It's like database-like objects to deal with your data.

--   data could be loaded form _.csv_ files and be written again
+-   data could be loaded from _.csv_ files and be written again
 -   some basic statistical analysis is possible

 ### Features {#features}

-A short list of features as advertised on the official site of _pandas_.
+A shortlist of features as advertised on the official site of _pandas_.

--   Fast and efficient DataFrame object with default and customized indexing.
+-   Fast and efficient DataFrame object with the default and customized indexing.
 -   Tools for loading data into in-memory data objects from different file formats.
 -   Data alignment and integrated handling of missing data.
--   Reshaping and pivoting of date sets.
+-   Reshaping and pivoting of data sets.
--   Label-based slicing, indexing and subsetting of large data sets.
+-   Label-based slicing, indexing, and subsetting of large data sets.
 -   Columns from a data structure can be deleted or inserted.
 -   Group by data for aggregation and transformations.
--   High performance merging and joining of data.
+-   High-performance merging and joining of data.
 -   Time Series functionality.